 - Supports batch, real-time, and big data use cases

 - Manages multiple environments – on-premises cloud, hybrid, and multi-cloud – both as data source and as data consumer

-- Provides built-in data quality, data preparation, and data governance capabilities, bolstered by machine learning augmented automation
+- Provides built-in data quality, data preparation, and data governance capabilities, bolstered by machine learning augmented automation to improve data health

 - Supports data sharing with internal and external stakeholders via API support